glouppe/info8006-introduction-to-ai/lecture11.md

 ???

-Good worked as a cryptologist with Alan Turing.
+- Good worked as a cryptologist with Alan Turing.
+- Note that human is also capable of self-improvement, with medicine (from macro to gene).

 ---